kevin-chalmers/set08103/lectures/lecture06/README.md

-# Lecture 06: Defining Issues and Tracking Issues
+# Lecture 06: The Three Ways - Underpinning Principles of DevOps

-Link to WIP and workflow
+Concepts of WIP and time to deliver.

+GitFlow workflow